 While it’s a minor change, it’s one that we got a lot of feedback about.
 We’ve added a new CDN indicator on the Sites list page.
 You can now easily see if you have the Kinsta CDN enabled on a site without having to dig down into the CDN page.

-Join the Kinsta Beta Crew (Now Open to Everyone)
+Join the Kinsta Research Program (Now Open to Everyone)

-It would be awesome if we could ask a few questions or show you some of the new features before they go live so that we can hear your first impressions and collect feedback.
-This way you can have a real impact on how certain features might look or work in MyKinsta.
+It would be awesome if we could ask a few questions or show you some new features before they go live so that we can hear your first impressions and collect feedback.
+This way, you can have a real impact on how certain features might look or work in MyKinsta.

 Updated Backup Restoration Workflow